Distrokid, Tunecore, Cdbaby: Prices, Costs & Hidden Fees

 Tunecore now has an option to send your music to the new YouTube partnered program library (only people part of the YPP can license your music).

-Tunecore YouTube Creator Music seems to be part of a new free feature called Tunecore Accelerator (I got a pop-up linking to this page when sending my latest single, March 2023).
+Tunecore YouTube Creator Music seems to be part of the new free feature called Tunecore Accelerator.
 But, to opt-in your catalog, you'll have to sign-up for their publishing administration first (see the section above).

-Tunecore takes a 20% fee on the YouTube Creator Music sync licenses that people buy.
-They didn't disclose their prices but you can refer to the Distrokid ones for a close approximate.
+Tunecore takes a 50% fee on the YouTube Creator Music sync licenses that people buy.
+They didn't disclose their prices but you can refer to the previous Distrokid ones for a close approximate.

 Cd Baby logo